 To see my medical history organised by system, see this post here.

-During the parliamentary debate on assisted suicide in Victoria last year, I felt compelled to write a letter to the politician’s involved outlining some concerns I have about the concept.
-The letter drew on my experience as both a doctor, and a patient with an incurable cancer, and while my concerns had been present for quote a while, they had crystallised some what since my melanoma diagnosis.
+During the parliamentary debate on assisted suicide in Victoria last year, I felt compelled to write a letter to the politicians involved outlining some concerns I have about the concept.
+The letter drew on my experience both as a doctor and as a patient with incurable cancer.
+While my concerns had been present for quite a while, they had crystallised somewhat since my melanoma diagnosis.
 A heavily edited version of this letter was subsequently published online by The Gospel Coalition, and it can be found here.
 However, I thought some might be interested in reading the unabridged version, so I’ve included the text of the letter below.
 You can also download it as a PDF here.

 Last week I was attending one of my (many!) specialist appointments to discuss results from my recent colonoscopy, possible treatment options for my ongoing colitis, and how they would interplay with my immunotherapy treatment.
 While in the waiting room, I opened up my daily bible reading app (ReadingPlan) and I just happened to be up to 2 Chronicles 21.
 Verse 15 was rather…err…interesting, but adds weight to my belief that God has a sense of humour!

 15 “You yourself will be very ill with a lingering disease of the bowels, until the disease causes your bowels to come out.’”